 Our Youth

-• Build the confidence and skills to be leaders.
+Built the confidence and skills to be leaders.

-• Learn about their culture and history.
+Learned about their culture and history.

-• Develop a stronger sense of self and responsibility for others.
+Developed a stronger sense of self and responsibility for others.

-• Gain long-lasting friendships and a community of peers and mentors.
+Gained long-lasting friendships and a community of peers and mentors.

-Our campers are change-makers and inspiring leaders who are active members in their local communities.
+IAAB’s Camp Ayandeh alumni are change-makers and inspiring leaders who are active members in their local communities.

-Young people leave IAAB's programs with the tools to advocate for themselves and their communities.
+Young people left IAAB's programs with the tools to advocate for themselves and their communities.
 Our alumni have gone on to work on the Hill or in the White House, receive prestigious fellowships, become groundbreaking scholars in their fields, run for political office, and pursue business ventures related to education, technology, and social change.

 "Ayandeh has been life-changing for me.
 I am a completely new person.
 I am smarter, more confident, and have stronger leadership roles within the Iranian-American community."